AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Business_Insights.md

 * competitive pressure,
 * or customer loss,

-the impact would immediately affect the entire organization.
+The impact would immediately affect the entire organization.

 A healthy revenue mix rarely allows one market to exceed 25–30% contribution.